Stage 1 – Open and Fund Your New IRA

-- Please have any purchase contracts to make an offer list your IRA as the buyer using the following title: “Midland IRA, LLC FBO (your legal name) IRA # (your new IRA account number)”.
+- Please have any purchase contracts to make an offer list your IRA as the buyer using the following title: “Midland Trust Company As Custodian FBO (your legal name) IRA # (your new IRA account number)”.
 It is CRITICAL that the title of buyer is listed as your IRA and not you or your personal LLC.
 Title to the property MUST be taken in the name of your IRA.

 - We will sign the contract on behalf of your IRA as buyer.
 Please initial each page of the contract to show you have read and approved the terms.
 Fax or email the initialed contract pages to us.
 We will sign the contract on behalf of your IRA as the buyer and return the signed contract back to you via email.

 Notify Midland if one of your offers to purchase real estate is accepted.

 - If the offer is accepted by the seller, please notify us when your IRA will be closing on the purchase and if any earnest money deposit is due.